 Despite these shortcomings, the 5G rollout is very much upon us.
-Telecommunication carriers are banking on introducing the technology to smaller markets, creating the demand, and then raising the necessary funds to bring it to even more areas.
+Telecommunication carriers are banking that if they introduce the technology to smaller markets, they can create the demand, and raise the funds, to bring it to even more areas.

 In short, you most certainly can.
-However, you need to make sure you have a 5G-capable device, and you also need to live in an area where there is 5G coverage.
+But you just need to make sure you have a 5G-capable device, and you also need to live in an area where there is 5G coverage.

-In addition, Verizon, AT&T, and T-Mobile (which used to be Sprint until the two merged) all offer 5G coverage in select cities around the country.
-In reality, what they mean is that they offer coverage in certain areas of certain cities.
-As we said, the transition is still just beginning.
+In addition, Verizon, AT&T, and T-Mobile (which used to be Sprint until the two merged), all offer 5G coverage in areas across the country.
+Many major cities are now covered, as are major portions of the United States.

-If you happen to live in an area with 5G coverage, then all you need to do is upgrade your device and enjoy.
+If you happen to live in an area with 5G coverage, then all you need to do is upgrade your device (if needed) and enjoy.

-We should mention that your 5G experience today may not match up to what it's expected to be.
+However, you should be aware that your 5G experience today may not match up to what it’s expected to be.
 Much of the infrastructure that will bring about all the improvements we discussed earlier is still to be installed.
-However, you will be able to enjoy much faster download speeds.
+Though you will be able to enjoy much faster download speeds.

 5G is clearly so much more than just "a faster mobile network."
 Yes, it promises much faster connections that will allow us to video chat wherever we are and download movies in a flash, but it will also help usher in a new era of technological change.
 A new era centered around automation and the connectivity of everything.